lemlac/mulem/docs/reference.md

 ref y2 = x2   -- y2: int^, x2 is immutable
 ```

+The core idea is a `ref` binding is valid for exactly as long as its source — the reference and its source share a lifetime, bounded by the scope they're both in.

-If the enum is immutable or mutable, then adding `@` on a pattern's data should match its mutability like when using `@` on another variable.
+If the enum is immutable or mutable, then adding `ref` on a pattern's data should match its mutability like when using `ref` on another variable.

 ```mulem
 ~s = SomeStruct(value: 42)